 Google Lens uses image recognition technology that lets you find things online from what you see through your phone’s camera.
 It’s designed to show you relevant information on objects it identifies.
-You must open the free Google app on your phone and tap the camera icon next to the search bar to use the function.
+To use the function, you must open the free Google app and tap the camera icon next to the search bar.

 NOTE: Sorry, Apple fans, Google Lens isn’t available to you yet.